thetestspecimen/linux-notes/deeplearning.md

 ## Install amdgpu-pro drivers for OpenCL

 These are card drivers directly from AMD.
-It is possible that the OpenCL drivers included with Fedora will not allow you to utilise plaidml later in this setup routine.
+It is possible that the OpenCL drivers included with Fedora will not allow you to utilise plaidml later in this setup routine, so you may need the amdgpu-pro drivers.

-If this is the case, the best solution is to use the ammdgpu-pro drivers.

 Unfortunately, there is no easy option for Fedora, so it becomes a bit of a hack.